-On this trip, participants will work with a local community center focusing on environmental conservation and ecotourism.
+Participants will work with a local community center focusing on environmental conservation and ecotourism.
 The group will experience the culture and customs of Panama while assisting a local organization (CEASPA) with construction and environmental projects.
 Previous participants have helped build a museum, done trail work, and have enjoyed getting to know the citizens, customs, and animals in the small village of Achiote.

-This brand new, medically focused Alt Break trip will give participants the opportunity to have a meaningful service-learning and volunteering experience while also gaining vital exposure to the health field.
+This medically focused Alt Break trip will give participants the opportunity to have a meaningful service-learning and volunteering experience while also gaining vital exposure to the health field.
 With a special emphasis on urban/rural underserved areas, this trip will allow participants to learn about issues faced by community members while collaborating with local providers to make a positive impact and develop diverse connections.

 This trip focuses on environmental issues and is the longest standing partnership with Alternative Break Trips at CSU.
 Participants stay in Catalina Island Camps, on Catalina Island, which is a short ferry-ride from Los Angeles.
 Students participate in numerous environmental restoration and service-learning projects.
 In addition to volunteer work, participants will also have the opportunity to experience a variety of outdoor activities while on the island including snorkeling, a ropes course, organic gardening, and campfires.

 This trip is for 2nd year students at CSU only and planned in collaboration with Orientation and Transition Programs’ Year 2 at CSU programming.

 The Chicago Illinois trip focuses on youth empowerment through education, creativity, and service with an emphasis on the history of opportunity gaps youth in this city face.
 Participants will explore the systemic cycle that perpetuates these gaps and who is mostly affected by them.
 We will work alongside after-school programs in the Chicago Public School district, engaging with students and learning more about their real-life experiences & truly inspiring potentials!